bancsdan/3DMeshConverter/README.md

 ## Building the converter

-Have Cmake > 3.7 installed.
+Have CMake > 3.7 installed.
 Was tested with clang-6.0, gcc-8.4 and MSVC-19.26.